Serious Defense Against Simple & Aggravated Assault Charges

 To be convicted of simple assault, you must:

-- Attempt to scare someone into thinking you are going to seriously harm them – usually words alone are not enough – you must be in a position to carry out the threat immediately, and you must have taken steps to do so; or
+- Attempt to scare someone into thinking you are going to seriously harm them – usually words alone are not enough – you must be in a position to carry out the threat immediately, and you must have taken steps to do so

 - Conceal or attempt to conceal a hypodermic needle on yourself and either knowingly or intentionally stab a law enforcement officer or any employee or officer of a correctional institution or mental hospital with that needle while they are searching or arresting you.

-Simple assault is considered a second degree misdemeanor.
-However, if you are involved in a mutually agreed upon fight, the crime is only a third degree misdemeanor.
-On the other hand, if the assault is committed against someone under twelve years old, and you are eighteen years or older, then the crime is considered a first degree misdemeanor.
+Simple assault is considered a second-degree misdemeanor.
+However, if you are involved in a mutually agreed upon fight, the crime is only a third-degree misdemeanor.
+On the other hand, if the assault is committed against someone under 12 years old, and you are 18 years or older, then the crime is considered a first-degree misdemeanor.
 A simple assault conviction can result in five years of jail time and fines up to $10,000.

-- Use tear gas or noxious gas, or use a devise such as a taser gun, against any officer or others listed in the Pennsylvania Code;
+- Use tear gas or noxious gas, or use a device such as a taser gun, against any officer or others listed in the Pennsylvania Code

-- Attempt to cause or knowingly, intentionally, or recklessly cause bodily harm to a child who is younger than six; or
+- Attempt to cause or knowingly, intentionally or recklessly cause bodily harm to a child who is younger than six

-- Attempt to cause or knowingly, intentionally, or recklessly cause serious bodily injury to a child who is younger than thirteen years old.
+- Attempt to cause or knowingly, intentionally or recklessly cause serious bodily injury to a child who is younger than 13 years old

-Aggravated assault offenses are considered either first or second degree felonies and are punishable by up to twenty years in jail and can carry fines as high as $25,000.
+Aggravated assault offenses are considered either first or second-degree felonies and are punishable by up to 20 years in jail and can carry fines as high as $25,000.

-Due to the fact that any assault charge can result in jail time or large fines, not to mention the long-lasting impact that a criminal conviction has on your everyday life, it is important to have an experienced Central Pennsylvania Assault Attorney by your side though every step of the legal process.
-If you or a loved one has been charged with assault, contact Central Pennsylvania Assault Attorney Lee S. Cohen, call (717) 920-2220, or contact us online to schedule your free consultation.
+Due to the fact that any assault charge can result in jail time or large fines, not to mention the long-lasting impact that a criminal conviction has on your everyday life, it is important to have an experienced Central Pennsylvania assault attorney by your side through every step of the legal process.